UntitledModGame/umg-mods/lootplot.s0.content/_planning/EARLY_2025_TODOLIST.md

 - Make mult-increment / point-increment visual better;
---> currently it disappears!
+--> (((DONE))) currently it disappears!
 It should bob up and down instead.
 --> fix the rounding

+- Make mult-packet visuals!!
+We have packet-visuals for points, but NOT for mult.
+Change this.
+(^^^ also maybe change the points-sprites back to the old-version..?)
+(What about just a basic white square sprite as the packet?)